hpides/mmlib/examples/README.md

 This directory contains examples of how to use the functionality offered by the *mmlib*.

+## Probing Tool

+We provide some basic examples to see the different use cases of the probing tool

+### Create a probe summary for a given model
 - *probe_store.py* - Creates and stores a probe summary of the training process of a GoogLeNet.
 - execution: `python probe_store.py --path <optional path to store probe summary>`

+### Create new summary and compare to given one
 - *probe_load_compare.py* - Creates a probe summary of the training process of a GoogLeNet and compares it to a stored probe summary
 - execution: `python probe_load_compare.py --path <path to the already stored probe summary>`
 - note: To generate and store a probe summary to compare to use the *probe_store.py* script.

+### Extensive example
 - *probe_example.py* - Shows extensively how the probe functionality offered by the *mmlib* can be used to make the PyTorch implementation of GoogLeNet reproducible.
 It runs the following steps:
     - simple summary